cmiller01/analysis-by-hand/README.md

 Favoring simplicity over efficiency.

 # Requirements
-This project is using `R` and `python` as the main engines for analysis; you will need one or both to run the tests.
+This project is using `R` and `python` as the main engines for analysis; you will need both to run the tests.

 * R
   * Install R from here: http://cran.org